 If the participant sells the stock prior to satisfying these waiting periods, then he or she will have engaged in a disqualifying disposition.
 Upon a disqualifying disposition, the participant will have compensation income equal to the value of the stock on the day he or she purchased the stock less the purchase price.
 If the participant's profit exceeds the compensation income, then the excess profit will be capital gain.
-This capital gain will be long-term if the participant has held the stock for more than one year and otherwise will be short-term.
+If the participant's profit is less than the compensation income, then the participant will have a capital loss equal to the value of the stock on the day he or she purchased the stock less the sales proceeds.
+This capital gain or loss will be long-term if the participant has held the stock for more than one year and otherwise will be short-term.